timmo-x/wireguard/README.md

    PublicKey = <contents of client_publickey>
    AllowedIPs = 10.0.0.2/32

-6. **Client config file**
+7. **Client config file**

-   On the client device or server or whatever that has cli, create the following WireGuard configuration (e.g., wg0-client.conf):
+   On the client device or server or whatever that has cli, create the following WireGuard configuration (e.g., wg0-client.conf), add the keys, change the DNS and your endpoint address:
    ```bash
    [Interface]
    PrivateKey = <contents of client_privatekey>